 Legal documents need to be signed regularly, but getting clients to the office can be very challenging.
 That is why numerous legal firms use DocuSign.
 According to the latest information, more than 9,000 law firms use DocuSign.
 About half of the world’s 100 largest law firms use DocuSign.

-How many customers does DocuSign have?
+How many customers does DocuSign have in 2023?

 There are more than 1,000,000 customers who use DocuSign.
 This includes lots of financial, healthcare, government agents, and more.
 There are lots of big-name companies that use the brand, including Netflix and Google.
 These customers get hundreds of millions of people to sign documents.